lucassantosf/devops/aws/vpc.md

         Select 'Enable' option

-5. Determine how requests from inside and outside will work, 'Route Table'
+5. 'Route Table' - Determine how requests from inside and outside will work

     1.Configure the 'Public'/'External' Acess of VPC.
 It allows APP the go to internet and download packages, eg.